Restructuring and insolvency in Bermuda: overview

 Review the circumstances of the creation of the security to ensure that it is valid.

 Seek to claim sums recovered from the sale of the property that are above the amount payable to the creditor under the mortgage or fixed charge.

 If the proceeds from the sale of the property do not fully satisfy the debt secured by the mortgage or fixed charge, the secured creditor is an unsecured creditor for the remainder of the debt (see below).

 Creditors and shareholders are paid in the following order:

 Costs of insolvency proceedings.
-This includes all costs, charges and expenses properly incurred in the company's winding-up, including the liquidator's remuneration (section 232, Companies Act 1981 (CA)).
+All costs, charges and expenses properly incurred in the company's winding-up are paid as a matter of priority, including the liquidator's remuneration (section 232, Companies Act 1981 (CA)).

 Employees' debts.
-These are sums due to employees under the terms of their employment contract (Employment Act 2000).
+These are sums due to employees under the terms of their employment contracts (section 33, Employment Act 2000).